The Government has started its national Covid-19 vaccine rollout, aiming to administer 1.1 million doses by mid-2021.

 Group 3: Starts May

-The third group consists of approximately 1.7 million higher-risk people, including those aged 65+, people with relevant underlying health conditions and disabled people.
+The third group consists of approximately 1.7 million higher-risk people, including those aged 65-plus, people with relevant underlying health conditions and disabled people.
 It also includes adults in custodial settings.

 Group 4: Starts July